Geographic Name Resolution Service

 Why do we need a GNRS?

 Correctly-spelled political division names are essential for assessing the accuracy of geographic coordinates.
-One of BIEN's key validations verifies that the coordinates of a species observation fall within its declared political divisions.
-Points falling outside are labelled as errors so that they can be excluded from analyses.
-Such erroneous observations are also excluded from use as inputs for species range modeling.
+A key BIEN data quality validation verifies that the coordinates of a species observation fall within its declared political divisions.
+Points falling outside are labelled as errors so that they can be excluded from analyses and species range modeling.

-Coordinates can be assessed only if their declared political divisions match the names of political division polygons in the GADM (Database of Global Administrative Areas) reference database.
-Unfortunately, political division name spellings are notoriously fickle.
-Variation due to misspellings, abbreviations, alternative codes, local usages, and language differences mean that a large fraction of observation records within the BIEN database have political divisions that do not match to a GADM name.
-Indeed, even reference databases such as GADM and GeoNames sometimes use different names for the same political division!
+Accuracy of geocoordinate locations can be assessed only if the associated political division name matches the name of a corresponding political division polygon within the reference GADM (Global Administrative Areas) database Unfortunately, political division name spellings are notoriously variable, especially for lower political units such as county and municipality.
+Misspellings, abbreviations, codes, local usages, and language differences mean that a large fraction of observation records within the BIEN database have non-matching political division names, even when the coordinates are correctly located.
+Indeed, different reference databases sometimes use different names for the same political division!
 For this reason, GADM political division names must also be standardized to GeoNames prior to using their associated spatial attributes for point-in-polygon validation of geocoordinates and associated political divisions.

-Misspelled political division names can result in a large volume of otherwise "good" data being discarded because its accuracy cannot be verified.
-In assessing the quality of biodiversity data, correcting and standardizing political division names is just as important as correcting and standardizing taxonomic names.
+Misspelled political division names can result in a large number of good data points being discarded because their accuracy cannot be verified.
+In assessing the quality of biodiversity data, validating political division names can be just as important as correcting and standardizing taxonomic names.